Detroit Pistons: 2003–2008: Six consecutive Eastern Conference Finals

 Despite losing key members of their bench during the off-season (including Okur, Mike James and Corliss Williamson), the Pistons were considered a strong contender to win a second consecutive title in 2005.
 They won 54 games during the regular season, their fourth consecutive season of 50 or more wins.
 During the 2005 playoffs, they easily defeated the Philadelphia 76ers 4–1 and then rallied from a 2–1 deficit to finish off the Indiana Pacers, 4–2.
 In the Eastern Conference Finals, the Pistons faced the Miami Heat.
 Once again, the Pistons fell behind.
 However, they ultimately won the series in seven games.
 In the NBA Finals, the Pistons faced the San Antonio Spurs.
 After the teams split the first four games of the series, the turning point came at the end of Game 5 in Detroit, which went into overtime.
 The Pistons were ahead 95–93 when Robert Horry sank the game-winning three-point basket for the Spurs with 5.8 seconds left in the extra session.
 The Pistons fought back to win Game 6 in San Antonio, setting up the first NBA Finals Game 7 since 1994.
 The Pistons then lost a hard-fought, low-scoring game to the Spurs, who won their third NBA championship since 1999.

 The Pistons' 2004–05 season was marked by a major controversy, as well as distracting issues involving Larry Brown.
-In the first month of the season, a brawl between the Indiana Pacers and the Pistons erupted, one of the largest fan-player incidents in the history of American sports.
+In the first month of the season, the infamous Malice at the Palace erupted between the Pacers and the Pistons, one of the largest fan-player incidents in the history of American sports.
 It resulted in heavy fines and suspensions for several players and a great deal of NBA and media scrutiny.
 Meanwhile, Brown was forced to leave the team on two occasions due to health concerns.
 During this time, he was the subject of a series of rumors linking him to other job openings.
 Concerned about Brown's health and angered over his alleged pursuit of other jobs during the season, the Pistons bought out his contract soon after the 2005 NBA Finals.
 Brown was promptly named head coach of the New York Knicks, while the Pistons hired Flip Saunders, formerly of the Minnesota Timberwolves.

 During the 2005–06 season, the Pistons recorded the NBA's best overall record.
 Their 37–5 start exceeded the best start for any Detroit sports franchise in history and tied for the fourth-best start through 42 games in NBA history.
 Four of the five Pistons starters (Chauncey Billups, Richard Hamilton, Rasheed Wallace, and Ben Wallace) were named to the All-Star team, and Flip Saunders served as the Eastern Conference All-Star team coach.
 The Pistons finished the regular season with a record of 64–18, setting new franchise records for both overall and road victories (27).
 In addition, the team set an NBA record by starting the same lineup in 73 consecutive games from the start of the season.